oahehc/react-image-suspense/README.md

 ### SrcSet <a name="agenda-4"></a>

 It's worth mentioning that although display a placeholder while the image is loading can increase the user experience.
 But it won't make the image load faster.
-Therefore, to provide a proper size of the image is very important.
+Therefore, providing a proper size of the image is very important.
+When choosing the size for the images, don't forget to consider the resolution of the device.

-If we want to display different sizes of the image on our web application base on the screen size.
+And If we want to display different sizes of the image on our web application base on the screen size.
 We can use `srcset` attribute on the img tag.

 ```html
 <img sizes="(min-width: 40em) 80vw, 100vw" srcset=" ... " alt="…" />